F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 ## Transaction management
 By default, PostgreSQL starts a transaction at the beginning of the outermost *block*, and end it at the end of the block.

-We can manually commit or rollback the transa
+We can manually commit or rollback the transaction, but only inside a procedure that is on a procedure-only call stack:

+- `procedure 1 -> procedure 2 -> procedure 3`: all three procedures can commit or rollback the transaction
+- `procedure 1 -> function 2 -> procedure 3`: only procedure 1 can commit or rollback the transaction
+- `function 1 -> procedure 2 -> function 3`: neither procedure nor function can commit or rollback the transaction.

+### Subtransactions
+So far, we covered the top-level transactions.
+However, there are also subtransactions.
+Subtransactions cannot be handled manually, however, we can manipulate them, if we know the logic of the automatic subtransaction management.

+The subtransactions are started:

+- inside each block with the exception management
+	- these subtransactions are rolled back if an exception is raised

 # `psql`